"What is man that he should be mindful of

 within the same genus, it raises an issue over what constitutes normalcy.

-In most cases this issue is easily resolved and convention prevails.
+In most cases this issue is easily resolved by consensus and convention prevails.
 However, in the case of

 higher brain functions, there can be no resolution.
 Take intuition for example.
 Since it begs measurement a determination